microsoft/nnfusion/README.md

-## Introduction
-NNFusion(Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description.
+**NNFusion** (Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description.
 NNFusion is designed to facilitate DNN compiler research, with full stack of optimizations built-in and can target different accelerator devices.

 ## Who should consider using NNFusion?
-- End users who want to generate high-performance executables from DNN model description of different frameworks including ONNX, TensorFlow and PyTorch.
+- Developers who want to generate high-performance executables from DNN model description of different frameworks including ONNX, TensorFlow and PyTorch.
-- Researchers who want to optimize DNN models and apply the method to their own work.
+- Researchers who want to optimize DNN models and apply the method to their own reasearch work.
-- Contributors who want to do DNN compiler optimization research and are willing to contribute.

 ## Highlight features
 - Source-to-source compilation to remove framework overhead and dependency